Interventional radiology: Venous access

 Chronic kidney disease (CKD or chronic renal disease) is a condition in which there is a progressive loss of kidney function.
 It has numerous recognized causes and risk factors.
 CKD affects approximately 14% of the world population, and over 600,000 people in the United States alone.
-There are five recognized stages of CKD, the fifth stage is also called end-stage renal disease (ESRD) and invariably requires some form of renal replacement therapy.
+There are five recognized stages of CKD; the fifth stage is also called end-stage renal disease (ESRD) and invariably requires some form of renal replacement therapy.

-Around the turn of the 20th century, breakthroughs in our understanding of renal physiology led many to believe that dialysis using artificial kidneys was a potential cure for renal disease.
+Around the turn of the 20th century, breakthroughs in understanding of renal physiology led many to believe that dialysis using artificial kidneys was a potential cure for renal disease.
 Over 100 years later, the only available curative, renal replacement therapy for CKD is kidney transplantation.
 However, many patients can live for decades utilizing dialysis.

 Dialyzer technology initially outpaced the ability of clinicians to apply it to patients.
 In the 1920s, the first dialysis catheter was created using thin fragile glass tubes.
 Early methods required surgical incision to reach large vessels, which carried a large risk of major bleeding.
-The first somewhat permanent, reliable dialysis access, the Scribner Teflon Shunt, was invented nearly 40 years later and allowed a patient with kidney failure to survive 11 more years.
+The first somewhat permanent, reliable dialysis access, the Scribner Teflon shunt, was invented nearly 40 years later and allowed a patient with kidney failure to survive 11 more years.
 As medicine and surgery have grown more sophisticated, more patients now live with chronic renal disease than ever before.
 The most common type of dialysis in the United States is hemodialysis, which can be performed through several types of vascular access.
 The arteriovenous fistula (AVF) is the preferred method.
 Arteriovenous fistula are created surgically by directly connecting an artery and a vein, most commonly in the arm.
 An arteriovenous graft (AVG) relies on the same principle but bridges the gap between the artery and vein with a medical-grade prosthetic shunt.
 Over time, altered flow mechanics can result in changes within the involved vessels.
 Vascular narrowing, thrombosis, aneurysms and pseudoaneurysms are commonly encountered complications over the life of an AVF or AVG.
-Interventional radiologists can use angiography to evaluate these structures (commonly called a Fistulogram) and treat dysfunctional access with angioplasty, stenting, and thrombectomy.
+Interventional radiologists can use angiography to evaluate these structures (commonly called a istulogram) and treat dysfunctional access with angioplasty, stenting, and thrombectomy.
 Most patients require regular evaluation and treatment to keep their access working.
 When possible, AVFs are preferred to AVGs due to their relatively lower complication rate and longer patency.
 The Fistula First initiative works to promote physician and patient awareness about the benefits of first attempting hemodialysis through a fistula.
 There are a few devices (endo AVF) that are being utilized by interventional radiologists to percutaneously create fistulas in a minimally invasive fashion.